direktt/direktt-plugin/readme.txt

 - Use api functions to verify and authorize users and events coming from Direktt mobile app / platform
 - Send messages to channel subscribers

+== External Service Disclosure ==

 Direktt WordPress plugin does not send any user tracking data back to Direktt platform.

-Direktt User related data sent from Direktt platform to WP API on these events includes:
+Direktt User related data sent from Direktt platform to WP API on these events include:

-- User Display name,
+- Direktt User Display name,
-- User Avatar and
+- Direktt User Avatar and
 - Channel level unique subscription Id

 No user trackable data is shared between channels or with third party platforms or services (this includes email or any other Direktt platform level user data)

+Plugin implements calls to the Direktt API upon user actions (no calls are made automatically or in background by the plugin).
+They include following endpoints:

+* https://getDataForChannel-lnkonwpiwa-uc.a.run.app - endpoint is called when user visits the Direktt dasboard in wp-admin to gather current channel status
+* https://activatechannel-lnkonwpiwa-uc.a.run.app - endpont is called on channel activation
+* https://getsubscriptionsforchannel-lnkonwpiwa-uc.a.run.app - endpont is called when channel user synchronization is initiated in wp-admin's Direktt settings

+* https://sendbulkmessages-lnkonwpiwa-uc.a.run.app - endpoint is called when message is sent to channel subscribers
+* https://sendadminmessage-lnkonwpiwa-uc.a.run.app - endpoint is called when message is sent to channel admin
+* https://updateMessage-lnkonwpiwa-uc.a.run.app - endpoint is called when sent message is updated

+All calls are authenticated using Direktt API key

 Find Direktt Privacy Policy [HERE](https://direktt.com/privacy-policy/) Find Direktt Terms of Service [HERE](https://direktt.com/terms-of-service/)